Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Peer effects are partially collinear in random dot product graphs

-We next consider a model where there is sufficient dependence between some nodal covariates and the network structure so that that the neighborhood averages converge to non-constant values \citep[see also][on the importance of the relationship between the network and nodal covariates]{case1991,martellosio2022}.
-As our above results illustrate, when the network is independent of nodal covariates, interference terms and contagion terms both become colinear with the intercept.
+We now examine a model where dependence between nodal covariates and network structure prevents neighborhood averages from converging to constants \citep[see also][on the importance of the relationship between the network and nodal covariates]{case1991,martellosio2022}.
+As our above results illustrate, when the network is independent of nodal covariates, interference terms and contagion terms both become collinear with the intercept.
 When the network is dependent on nodal covariates, the story becomes more complicated.
 We first introduce a general probabilistic model for random networks.
 This model includes as special cases a number of widely-used network models that may be more familiar to practitioners, and we discuss these special-case models in more detail below.